Cardshifter/Cardshifter/README.md

 ####Playing the game
 --------------------

-To play the game, [download the latest release](https://github.com/Cardshifter/Cardshifter/releases).
-Start the client jar using the computer console/terminal with `java -jar cardshifter-fx-<version>.jar` or by saving to your computer and simply double-clicking `cardshifter-fx-<version>.jar`.
+Simply visit http://play.cardshifter.com/, choose a server, build a deck and invite another player or AI to a game.
 There is usually a server running at `dwarftowers.com` port `4242` that you may connect to and play with other players as well as AI players.
 If this is your first time playing Cardshifter, you may want to have a look at the [Wiki](https://github.com/Cardshifter/Cardshifter/wiki).

 ####How can I get involved?
 ---------------------------